CSEL-SDSU/NASA_TestOne/README.md

 # NASA_TestOne

+>This repo contains all code pertaining to the SDSU Test One experiment and transient combustion model

+>The UDFs and post processing code are for both the test box and the full 2D axisymmetric model

-> MFC functions are files required to compile the executables
+> MFC functions are files required to compile the GUI executables

 > Test code contains misc. code used in Test1 experiments